compTAG/student-resources/reports/nsf-prereport.md

 * Last name: TODO
 * e-mail: TODO
 * Funding support (list all, including GTAships and travel support):
-* International Travel?
+* International Travel during this reporting period?
 TODO (if yes, which countries and how long (number of days) in each country?)

 ## Products